-Project Activity Recommended Metric Additional Guidance

-Water acquisitions or leases Acre feet of water leased Enter the acre feet of water

-leased

-Fish passage improvements # passage barriers rectified Enter the number of fish

-passage barriers rectified

-Fish passage improvements Miles of stream opened Enter the number of miles of

-stream opened

-Texas Hornshell - Instream Miles restored Enter instream miles restored

-restoration for the benefit of Texas

-hornshell.

-Land restoration Acres restored Enter the number of acres that

-have been restored.
-In the

-NOTES, specify landcover

-prior to restoration (barren,

-cropland, shrub) and post-

-restoration (grassland).
-Do

-not include any riparian acres

-you recorded under the

-Riparian Restoration metric.

-Removal of invasives Acres restored Enter the number of acres of

-invasives that have been

-removed.
-In the NOTES,
+Project Activity Easygrants Metric Additional Guidance Water acquisitions or leases Acre feet of water leased Enter the acre feet of water leased Fish passage improvements # passage barriers rectified Enter the # of in-stream barriers removed or rectified as part of THIS grant to improve aquatic organism passage and/or flooding.
+If multiple barriers exist at one specific location, please list "1" and list each individual barrier in the notes.
+Fish passage improvements Miles of stream opened Enter total # of miles opened to improve aquatic organism passage.
+Only include the miles of main stem & smaller tributaries connected until the next barrier upstream (or headwaters), but NOT lakes, ponds, or distance downstream from the barrier removed.
+Texas Hornshell - Instream restoration Miles restored Enter instream miles restored for the benefit of Texas hornshell.
+Land restoration Acres restored Enter the number of grassland acres that have been restored through treatments for woody shrub encroachment or other means.
+In the NOTES, specify landcover prior to